Fetishism

 - 1886: Richard von Krafft-Ebing catalogued numerous such cases in Psychopathia Sexualis, treating fetishism as a pathology of association.

-- 1887: The psychologist Alfred Binet, drawing on Charcot and Magnan's examples, coined the erotic sense of the term in his essay Le fétichisme dans l'amour (Revue Philosophique), arguing such interests arise from chance associations formed early in life, the foundational statement of the field.
+- 1887: The psychologist Alfred Binet, drawing on Charcot and Magnan's examples, coined the erotic sense of the term in his essay Le fétichisme dans l'amour (Revue Philosophique), arguing such interests arise from chance associations formed early in life.
+That essay is the foundational statement of the field.

 - 1905: Sigmund Freud, in his Three Essays on the Theory of Sexuality, placed fetishism on a continuum with ordinary erotic life, while Havelock Ellis likewise treated it as an exaggeration of normal selectivity rather than a discrete disease.